Jewelry care advice

 • a very humid air

-Cleaning and maintenance of brass jewelry
+Cleaning and maintenance tips for brass jewelry

 The main idea for cleaning brass jewelry is to remove the thin layer of brass tarnished by oxidation (contact with oxygen).